How to write an out-of-network script

 Explaining open access to out-of-network benefits

 Vision plans can be confusing for ECPs.
-For members of these plans, aspects such as the nuances of in- and out-of-network benefits can be downright alien.
+So imagine how patients feel.
+Aspects such as the nuances of in- and out-of-network benefits can be downright alien.
 It will be up to you and your team to break down how out-of-network actually means better care for your patients.

 Most practices lose some number of patients during this transition.
 The reason it’s easy to absorb is that more revenue per patient allows ECPs to make more off lower volume.
 Additionally, oftentimes patients who leave ultimately come back.
 Historically, ECPs that drop off panel retain about 60% of their patients.
-The best way to keep as many patients as possible is those scripts we mentioned.
+One way to keep as many as possible is with those scripts we mentioned.

 Script templates for out-of-network ECPs

 We can’t leave you without script templates!
-ECPs should put their own spin on scripts—especially if you’re a niche or specialty provider.
+You should put your own spin on scripts—especially if you’re a niche or specialty provider.
 However, starting from scratch can be tough.
 These script templates will help you get rolling with your own.

 Of course, out-of-network ECPs who use Anagram may have different scripts than those who don’t.
 For that reason, we’ll denote sections of the script that refer specifically to Anagram processes with bolded-and-italicized script.